-Step up your cookout and cocktail game with Tall Guy’s Top 5 food & drink pairings for the summer.
+Step up your cookout and cocktail game with Tall Guy’s Top 5 food and drink pairings for the summer.
 Our drink choices are hand-picked to both contrast and mirror the incredible flavors of your food.
-There’s no need to be an expert, we did the work for you!
+There’s no need to be a party expert, we did the work for you!

 #1 Moscow Mule + Zesty Citrus Salad